MotherNature/theladders-object-calisthenics/interactions.md

     + JReq jobs require a resume to apply to them.
     + Jobseekers should be able to apply to different jobs with different resumes.
     + Jobseekers can not apply to a job with someone else’s resume.
++ Jobseekers, when displayed, should be displayed by their name.
++ Recruiters, when displayed, should be displayed by their name.

 # Local TODO